Opening Up About Overtraining: Exploring the Impacts of Excessive Exercise

 There were of course, consequences to overtraining, which we explore further here.
 Athletes and gym-goers detailed the repercussions of pushing their limits and even dove into some of the more emotional impacts of overtraining on the psyche.

 Physical incapacity, although temporary, was also common among those who overtrained.
 Fifty-four percent were incapacitated for at least some time after they pushed themselves too hard.
+“By overtraining without taking enough rest days, people are actually reducing how many total days they are able to exercise,” says Dr. Bhavik Sheth, Physical Therapist.
 For an unfortunate 8 percent of those overtraining, physical incapacitation became permanent.

 A less jarring but still highly impactful consequence of overtraining was the inability to fulfill normal responsibilities, which happened to 22 percent of respondents.
 Another 16 percent were bedridden after overtraining, and 8 percent had to miss work.